underlay/tasl.io/content/faq.md

 tasl's simplest value proposition is that it offers a lightweight, accessible way to model data using algebraic data types.

-In the medium term

-Finally, in the long term,

-we hope that tasl will be a good foundation for representing structured relationships between instances.

-Generalizing

-We ultimately expect that tasl's concept of _elements_ will be important for expressing these kind of correspondences.
+In the longer term, we hope that tasl can provide a more structure foundation for representing data that can support kinds of uses that aren't possible today.
+In particular, we're interested in exploring ways to represent _partial correspondences_ between datasets in situations where the underlying ontologies do not perfectly align, but still relate in certain ways.
+We ultimately expect that tasl's explicit concept of _elements_ will be important for expressing these kind of correspondences.

 ## who is working on tasl?